zhenshihaowanlee/Self-supervised-BRep-learning-for-CAD/README.md

 # **Overview**

-This repository mainly focuses on proving the feasibility of the self-supervised hierarchical encoder-decoder network which is the second part of the figure below.
+This repository mainly focuses on proving the feasibility of the self-supervised hierarchical encoder-decoder network which means we mainly focus on the first and second part of the figure below: a.Data preprocessing b.Encoder-decoder L2 loss minimization
 ![image](https://github.com/user-attachments/assets/528f34d8-9f0e-4bac-86e6-a8b925c73020)
 *Figure 1.
 Overview of ssl for CAD models*